byrichardpowell/CSS-Style/README.md

 ### Optimise icon images into sprites late in the project

-Sprite images are an important way to reduce HTTP requests, but they can are cumbersome to manage when that projects interface is in its infancy.
-Do not over optimise too early, instead wait till the project is ready to deploy and aim to make time for sprite sheet optimisation then.
+Sprite images are an important way to reduce HTTP requests but they can be cumbersome to manage when an interface is in its infancy.
+Do not over optimise too early.
+Wait until the project is ready to deploy and make time for sprite sheet optimisation then.

 ### Sprited Icons should be added to empty elements